iKunj/Cancer-Tumour-Detection/README.md

 ## Getting Started

 	Clone this github which includes .sav file to load the trained model & all other .py files in one folder.
+	This repo consists of the Tkinter software as well as the Django website code

 ## Prerequisites